henryyantq/mobile-on-device-GLM-inference/README.md

 ## Step 6
 Run the streamlined inference of the language model with the command: `./main -p <model_filename>.flm`.

 ## You're ready for the mobile on-device inference with the latest GLM(s)!

+## Hints:
+- If you encounter error like `FORTIFY: read: count XXXXXXXX > SSIZE_MAX`, you can try adding ` -l` at the end of the command for low memory mode inference.